-To get there, take Highway 214 about 2.5 miles southeast of Silverton to Silver Lake Drive.
-That short road takes you to a day-use area and boat launch.
-It’s about a half hour’s drive east of Salem.
+To get there, take Highway 214, about 2.5 miles southeast of Silverton to Silver Lake Drive.
+That short road takes you to the Silverton Marine Park day-use area, bank fishing access, and the boat launch.
+It’s about a half-hour drive east of Salem.

-The reservoir is fed by Silver Creek, the same creek that upstream forms the major attractions in Silver Creek Falls State Park, a great place for hiking, camping and other activities.
+We also should note that the tributary stream, Silver Creek, is the same creek that upstream forms the major attractions in Silver Creek Falls State Park, one of Oregon’s true gems for hiking, camping and other activities around stunning waterfalls.